Travel During a Pandemic

 But doom and gloom headlines kept appearing on our news feeds.
 As a result, I was hesitant to book a flight to Bali.
 Things were starting to unravel as the virus had spread into Europe.

 Eventually we decided to fly to Bali, as we love the place so much – it is one of our preferred destinations for a wide variety of reasons.
+We missed our Balinese families, we loved Ubud and we were scheduled to hang out with the Goldmans, great folks from Cape Cod.

 That Time The World Changed